 When I look for a vegan nail polish or any other cosmetic product, I always follow these two principles.

 1. The product is free from any animal-derived ingredients.

 This point may seem obvious, and yet sometimes it can be tough to fully understand if the product doesn’t have any animal-derived ingredients.

 Some of the cosmetic products clearly state that they, for example, contain milk proteins or even placenta but, unfortunately, it’s not always so clear.
 It’s likely that even after carefully reading labels, you won’t be able to tell if the product is vegan or not – many ingredients have specials codes or unusual names that can’t be deciphered without further research.

 If this is the case, try to remember a few of the most common animal-derived ingredients and avoid them.
 You can also use Google search while shopping – nowadays the internet is full of useful information about vegan products.
 However, it’s better to stick to the trustworthy sites if you don’t want to end up with a non-vegan item.

 2. The product has not been tested on animals.

 Even though some cosmetic products are advertised as vegan, it doesn’t necessarily mean they haven't tested on animals.
-While The Vegan Society's Vegan Trademark ensures a product being both free from animal products and not tested on animals, it’s not always the case with some other trademarks.
+While The Vegan Society's Vegan Trademark ensures a product being both free from animal products and not tested on animals, at the initiative of the company or on its behalf, or by parties over whom the company has effective control, it’s not always the case with some other trademarks.
 If a particular product does not carry The Vegan Society’s Vegan Trademark, it or some of its ingredients may have been tested on animals.

 Why do beauty brands choose to conduct these tests?